awsdocs/amazon-appstream2-developer-guide/doc_source/administer-images.md

 + Install the updates for the Windows operating system, your applications, and their dependencies on a new image builder from an existing image\.

 After you create a new image with the latest Windows operating system, applications and their dependencies, and the AppStream 2\.0 agent software, test the image on a development fleet\.
 After you verify that your applications work as expected, update your production fleet with the new image\.

+## Programmatically Create a New Image<a name="create-image-programmatically"></a>

+You can create AppStream 2\.0 images programmatically by connecting to an image builder and using the Image Assistant command line interface \(CLI\) operations\.
+For more information, see [Create Your AppStream 2\.0 Image Programmatically by Using the Image Assistant CLI Operations](programmatically-create-image.md)\.